Best Family Album Apps in 2026

 The TinyNest app is very easy to use, even for non-tech savvy grandparents.
 It's designed and built by a dad who's a software engineer (you can follow the journey of building the app on this blog too!), so all the features and designs are really well thought out.

 For example, the app does everything it can to make sure the privacy settings are comprehensive.
-Parents can choose to share certain photos only with a small group of family members, or only with parents.
+Every family member gets their own permissions, covering whether they can add photos, download them, reshare them outside the family, or take screenshots.
 The privacy control is excellent.

 Sharing photos is super easy.
 It shows you which photos in your library have already been uploaded, so you never duplicate photos.